tethysplatform/tethys/docs/tutorials/getting_started/new_app_project.rst

 .. tip::

-    Windows Users: If you get an error when running ``python setup.py develop``, then you have insufficient permissions to install your app in development mode.
-Either try opening the ``tethys_cmd.bat`` as an administrator and run the commands again, or run ``python setup.py install``.
-The disadvantage to this method is that each time you want Tethys to reflect changes to your app code, you will need to run ``python setup.py install`` again.
+    Windows Users: If you get an error when running ``tethys install -d``, then you have insufficient permissions to install your app in development mode.
+Either try opening the ``tethys_cmd.bat`` as an administrator and run the commands again, or run ``tethys install``.
+The disadvantage to this method is that each time you want Tethys to reflect changes to your app code, you will need to run ``tethys install`` again.

 3. View Your New App